rooklift/nibbler/README.md

 # Hints and tips

-An option to enable the UCI `"searchmoves"` feature is available in the Analysis menu.
+An option to enable the UCI `searchmoves` feature is available in the Analysis menu.
 Once enabled, one or more moves can be specified as moves to focus on; Leela will ignore other moves.

-As of v0.6.8, moves in the PVs (on the right of the screen) can be right-clicked on to show the resulting position without disturbing Leela's current search.
+As of v0.6.8, moves in the PVs (on the right of the screen) can be right-clicked to show the resulting position without disturbing Leela's current search.
 Press escape to return to the real board.

 # About other engines